oliviawilcox1/projectone/README.md

 ###### Steps

 1. This game will have squares that are blank.
-When you click on them, they will flip over and reveal either a shape or an image.
+It will be a 4x4 grid.
+When you click on each box, they will flip over and reveal either a shape or an image.

 2. As well, when you click on a square the timer will begin counting down from 30 seconds.